Ureteric Reimplantation

 - The correct kidney is identified and marked while you are awake.

-- A Cystoscopy will be done with placement of ureteric catheter or stent, if not already done.
+- A cystoscopy will be done with placement of ureteric catheter or stent, if not already done.

 - Patients with complete closure of the ureter may have a nephrostomy tube into their kidney via the back.